 Looking To Book A Holiday Package?

 Frequently Asked Questions About Christmas in Canada

-A. A traditional Canadian christmas dinner includes turkey with stuffing, mashed potatoes, gravy, cranberry sauce, and vegetables such as carrots, turnip, parsnips, etc
+A traditional Canadian Christmas dinner includes turkey with stuffing, mashed potatoes, gravy, cranberry sauce, and vegetables such as carrots, turnip, and parsnips.